shawn-nyk/tp/docs/UserGuide.md

 <p align="center"><img src="images/ug-general/exit.png" width="70%" height="70%"/></p>

-2. At this stage, you have th option to confirm the exit or continue to stay in InternHunter.
+2. At this stage, you have the option to confirm the exit or continue to stay in InternHunter.

 <p align="center"><img src="images/ug-general/exitResult.png" width="70%" height="70%"/></p>